RRangly/Fantasy_TD_Play/README.md

 # process of development

 the game is still in development, and in the process of developing, I learned many things, in common with the first game I developed.
 I learned the typescript programming language, a language based on JavaScript that includes type checking.
-I used algorithms such as binary trees to manage mobs and structured the code modularly.
+The code is structured modularly, and utilizes Object Oriented Programming.

 # Code Explanation